johnb30/hermes/README.md

 ## Services

-Hermes serves as a RESTful API wrapper for a number of text processing services, allowing for the quick generation of text features.
+Hermes is a RESTful API wrapper for a number of text processing services, allowing for the quick generation of text features.
 We've tried to make it as easy as possible to deploy the service on your own system by containerizing each piece with [Docker](https://www.docker.com/whatisdocker/) (i.e. text